chriskorsak/css-techniques/README.md

 This CSS technique creates a hamburger menu for mobile devices, and a full navigation menu for laptop/desktop screens.
 This example also notably uses JavaScript to add and remove CSS classes.

 (link)

+## Footer at bottom of page

+This CSS technique ensures the footer section is always at the bottom of the page, even if the page content doesn't push the footer down all the way.
+This technique uses flex-box on the body element.

+(link)